antpatcas/optimal_convergence_rate_metropolis/README.md

 #Numerical Diagonalisation

 Each of its folders contain different functions and/or subroutines that the programs for the Figures employ.
 The latter are found in the Figures folder.

+#Variational Method

+It contains the main code employed for generating Figures 6 - 10 in the paper, using the variational method.